icgrp/bert/docs/tutorials/huffman/huffman.md

 Congratulations!
 You have run a successful demo application.

 Obvious next steps would be to experiment with making changes to the `hellobert.c` program and re-run it on the board to gain some experience with the board and the BERT API.
-Then, work your way through the second BERT tutorial to learn how to generate the files needed from a Vivado design for the entire process (these are the files that were given to you at the start of this tutorial).
+Then, work your way through the second BERT tutorial, [Preparing Needed Files for the Huffman Encoding Tutorial](huffman/fileprep.md), to learn how to generate the files needed from a Vivado design for the entire process (these are the files that were given to you at the start of this tutorial).

 ---